5 min read

 • To pay closer attention to the conduct of the applicant, including whether they could have prevented or reduced any losses, with an explicit requirement for full and frank disclosure in support of any application.
 This means a closer analysis of the key components of an actual negligence claim, in assessing causation, contributory negligence and failure to mitigate.

-• To relax the restrictions on eligibility so that individuals, small businesses, small charities and small trusts (small meaning turnover or assets of less than £2m) being able to claim without needing to demonstrate either wealth or “hardship”.
+small trusts (small meaning turnover or assets of less than £2m) being able to claim without needing to demonstrate either wealth or “hardship”.
 Larger business will, though, continue to be excluded, as the “overarching purpose” is said to be the protection of smaller consumers.

 • Capping payments relevant to any “single or connected event” at £5m.
 This is premised upon the dangers of huge losses stemming from failed investment schemes and the like, which could threaten the viability of the whole Fund.